Glyn Valley Tramway: History

-The original route
+Construction

 The railway was built to connect the quarries at Glyn Ceriog with the Shropshire Union Canal at Chirk.
-A standard gauge "Ellesmere & Glyn Valley Railway" was authorised by an Act of 6 August 1866 to run from the Cambrian Railway at Ellesmere to the GWR at Chirk and thence to follow the Glyn Ceiriog road to the quarries.
-No construction took place and by an Act obtained in 1869, the Ellesmere to Chirk portion was abandoned.
-A further Act of Parliament, obtained on 10 August 1870, allowed the original company to be dissolved, and the Glyn Valley Tramway to be incorporated to take over the rights, assets and goodwill of the previous company.
+A standard gauge "Ellesmere & Glyn Valley Railway" was authorised by the Ellesmere and Glyn Valley Railway Act 1866 (29 & 30 Vict. c. cccxxxv) of 6 August to run from the Cambrian Railway at Ellesmere to the GWR at Chirk and thence to follow the Glyn Ceiriog road to the quarries.
+No construction took place and by the Ellesmere and Glyn Valley Railway Act 1869 (32 & 33 Vict. c. cli), the Ellesmere to Chirk portion was abandoned.
+A further act of Parliament, the Glyn Valley Tramway Act 1870 (33 & 34 Vict. c. clxvi), obtained on 10 August 1870, allowed the original company to be dissolved, and the Glyn Valley Tramway to be incorporated to take over the rights, assets and goodwill of the previous company.
 The company believed it could not raise the £120,000 capital required to build the standard gauge line.
 Henry Dennis suggested a narrow gauge line instead, which would only require £25,000.
 The line would run from the canal at Chirk Bank to the Cambrian Slate Quarries.
 This initial line, at 6.5 mi long, was opened in 1873, and was worked by horse and gravity traction carrying passengers and freight.

-Rebuilding and extension
+The 1874 timetable shows three passenger journeys each way per day, originating at "New Inn, Glyn" at 8am, reaching "Pontvaen (Chirk)" at 8.45.
+The return journey took an hour.
+The terminus at Pontfaen was on the South side of the bridge as an account of an accident in December 1874 stated that "near the Chirk terminus there is a sharp curve, almost at a right angle, to cross the River Ceriog by a wooden bridge".
+The tram reached this curve at too great a speed and the trucks were shot over the side throwing some of the passengers down the steep rocky bank into the river, fortunately without any fatalities.

+Expansion

-In 1885, additional parliamentary powers were obtained to abandon the Quinta Tramway section between Pontfaen and Chirk Bank, replacing it with a new line from Pontfaen to the Great Western Railway's Chirk station.
+In 1885, additional parliamentary powers were obtained in the Glyn Valley Tramway Act 1885 (48 & 49 Vict. c. cxl) to abandon the Quinta Tramway section between Pontfaen and Chirk Bank, replacing it with a new line from Pontfaen to the Great Western Railway's Chirk station.
+Under the 1885 act access to canal wharfage was obtained by extending the tramway further North from Chirk Station to the redundant Black Park Collieries Dock Basin.
 A two-mile extension was also authorized from Glyn to the quarries around Pandy.
+While the modified route was opened for mineral traffic promptly, there was a substantial delay in opening for passenger traffic arising from a dispute about the erection of a fence between the railway and the road on the new section into Chirk.
+The tramway eventually re-opened for passengers on Monday 16 March 1891.